 \label{conclusion}

-We propose a flexible multi-level architecture which is based on a $VCA$ protocol to integrate the PLC system, motion control system, and visual system.
-This architecture provides users an easy development method to ease the ever-growing complexity of the applications.
-The multi-level architecture included flexible layer, control layer, and algorithm layer are introduced and then $VCA$ protocol is posed for data interaction among the layers.
-Correspondingly, a customized hardware, memory allocation, and Petri-Net based multithreading structure are described to support the proposed flexible software architecture.
-We implement two cases, the winding machine with visual system and the binocular catching robot, to illustrate the proposed system which provides a generic method to develop different type applications of visual servo system in $ePLC$.
-This indicates that the proposed $VCA$ based architecture could be easily applied between two quite different cases.
+We proposed herein a flexible multi-level architecture based on the $VCA$ protocol to integrate the PLC, motion control, and visual systems.
+This architecture provides users an easy development method to ease the ever-growing complexity of applications.
+The multi-level architecture includes the flexible, control, and algorithm layers.
+The $VCA$ protocol is posed for data interaction among the layers.
+Correspondingly, customized hardware, memory allocation, and Petri-Net-based multithreading structure were described to support the proposed flexible software architecture.
+We implemented two cases, namely the winding machine with a visual system and the binocular catching robot, to illustrate the proposed system that provides a generic method to develop different types of applications of the visual servo system in $ePLC$.
+As a result, the proposed $VCA$-based architecture could easily be applied between two quite different cases.

-In the further research, we will implement a uniform development method of the visual servo control in ePLC.
+In a further research, we will implement a uniform development method of the visual servo control in the ePLC.

 \ifCLASSOPTIONcaptionsoff